knowuh/2017-IDV2/05/index.md

 ## Class 5 of 14
-Two more classes until midterm proposals due.
+Three more classes until midterm proposals due.

 ### Comments about process.